kyleabeauchamp/FitEnsemble/docs/source/tutorial.rst

 	ipython notebook --pylab=inline

 A web browser should open to the IPython Notebook manager.
-Four tutorials should be listed.
+Five tutorials should be listed.
 You should complete the tutorials in order, as each tutorial extends the previous ones.

 .. _Tutorial1: http://nbviewer.ipython.org/urls/raw.github.com/kyleabeauchamp/FitEnsemble/master/tutorial/Tutorial1.ipynb